How Does Leasing a Car Work?

 - Upfront Fees and Charges: If you decide to lease your car, be prepared to make a substantial upfront payment consisting of several fees and charges such as a down payment, taxes and license fees, acquisition fee, security deposit and others.
 As with car financing, a higher upfront payment may mean lower monthly payments.

 - Penalties and Additional Charges: These include default charges (for late payments), early termination fees ( for ending the lease before the agreed-to period), disposal fees (when the lessee opts to not purchase the vehicle at the end of the lease period), and wear-and-tear charges.
 Wear-and-tear charges are those made to cover wear and tear on the leased vehicle that goes beyond what could be considered normal or reasonable.
+In some cases there are ways to break a lease without a penalty.

 Leasing agencies employ numbers for all of the terms discussed above to calculate the upfront and monthly payment costs.
 A great way for you to get an idea of what those costs will be beforehand is to use a lease calculator available at one of several websites such as edmunds.com and bankrate.com.
 And don't forget: all costs and most terms are negotiable.